yxdyc/yxdyc.github.io/index.md

 ###### &nbsp;

-#### Hi, this is Daoyuan Chen (陈道源)

----

-I am currently a staff member at Data Analytics and Intelligence Lab, Alibaba Tongyi.
+Hi, I am currently a staff member at Data Analytics and Intelligence Lab, Alibaba Tongyi.
 My interest largely lies in the research, systems, and their practical applications related to efficient Machine Learning, Federated Learning (FL), Large Language Models (LLMs) and Multimodal Learning.

 I've published over 30 technical papers, a number of which I've led as the first author and were presented at top-tier conferences such as ICML, NeurIPS, ICLR, KDD, SIGMOD, ACL and SIGIR.
 In addition to this, I'm glad to have the opportunity to be founding/core contributor for several open-source projects, such as **[Data-Juicer](https://github.com/alibaba/data-juicer)** (a data processing system for any LLMs), [FederatedScope](https://github.com/alibaba/FederatedScope) (an easy-to-use FL platform) and [AgentScope](https://github.com/modelscope/agentscope) (a multi-agent LLM platform).